phpbb/documentation/development/extensions/tutorial_key_concepts.rst

     <!-- ENDIF -->

-Some example template variable definitions to use with common libraries (the common practice should be to name the variable definition after the library filename, e.g.: highslide.js becomes HIGHSLIDEJS):
+Some example template variable definitions to use with common libraries (the common practice should be to name the variable definition after the library filename, e.g. highslide.js becomes HIGHSLIDEJS):

 * HighSlide JS: ``$INCLUDED_HIGHSLIDEJS``
 * Font Awesome CSS: ``$INCLUDED_FONTAWESOMECSS``